 c2init module1.c module2.c … > main-module_init.c, mgnuc -c main-module_init.c

 The ‘c2init’ command line must contain the name of the C file of every module in the program.
 The order of the arguments is not important.
-The ‘mgnuc’ command is the Mercury GNU C compiler; it is a shell script that invokes the GNU C compiler ‘gcc’ with the options appropriate for compiling the C programs generated by Mercury.
+The ‘mgnuc’ command is the Mercury GNU C compiler; it is a shell script that invokes the configured C compiler with the options appropriate for compiling the C programs generated by Mercury.
 (In the early days of the Mercury project, the configured C compiler was almost always GCC, which is why the name of the script is what it is, but the script itself will work with clang or MSVC as well.)

 You then link the object code of each module with the object code of the initialization file to yield the executable:

 ml -o main-module module1.o module2.o … main_module_init.o

 ‘ml’, the Mercury linker, is another shell script that invokes a C compiler with options appropriate for Mercury, this time for linking. ‘ml’ also pipes any error messages from the linker through ‘mdemangle’, the Mercury symbol demangler, so that any error messages refer to predicate and function names from the Mercury source code rather than to the names used in the intermediate C code.

 The above command puts the executable in the file main-module.
 The same command line without the ‘-o’ option would put the executable into the file a.out.